Chart Color Schemes

 Westmeadows has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely to impact the area.
-Notable projects include Gladstone Park Shopping Centre Refurbishment and Expansion, The Parks Gladstone Park, Greenvale to Attwood Shared Path Project, and 9 Tindale Court, Attwood.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 26 projects likely affecting the area.
+Major initiatives include Gladstone Park Shopping Centre Refurbishment and Expansion, The Parks Gladstone Park, Greenvale to Attwood Shared Path Project, and 9 Tindale Court, Attwood.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.